NeoniteDev/Carbon/README.md

 <!-- Keybinds -->
 ## Keybinds

- - In the lobby press `f3` to go in-game

- - In game press `f2` to start skydiving(glider redeploy might not function as expected))

  - In game press `f5` to open the GUI(might not work as expected)

- - In game press `f6` to toggle fly

- - In game press `+` to increase your movement speed and press `-` to decrease your movement speed

  - In game press `` ` `` to open the console